jimz011/homekit-infused/docs/installation.md

 | [Lovelace Gen](https://github.com/thomasloven/hass-lovelace_gen) | Integration | This is the MOST important piece of the setup, without this HKI will not work!
 Don't add this to your `configuration.yaml` file as the included package already does so for you, if you already have `lovelace_gen:` in your `configuration.yaml` please remove or comment that line! |

 ### Adding Resources
-Resources are added automatically when the card gets installed within HACS, but to be sure check them through `Sidebar > Lovelace Dashboards > Resources`.
+Resources are added automatically when the card gets installed within HACS AND if you have taken over control of the default dashboard as mentioned above, but to be sure check them through `Sidebar > Lovelace Dashboards > Resources`.
 If there are no resources listed, make sure you either add them manually or reinstall them through HACS (you can find the url to add if you click on `redownload`, you do not need to redownload them, but you can use the URL's to add the resources manually if needed).

 If you can't see the resources tab, set your profile to `advanced mode` in `Sidebar > Profile`!